ualib/agda-algebras/postmodern_algebra_in_lean.rst

 General composition in Lean
 ---------------------------

-.. todo:: complete this section
+.. todo:: write this section

 fork and eval
 ~~~~~~~~~~~~~